 If you need to replace the centre section display, then connect an mxGUI computer so that it can run online and provide continued access to central GUI operations.

-To replace a display:
+> To replace a display:

-1. Unfasten the three screws at the top of the display using a long T20 Torx driver, and gently tilt the unit forwards:
+1. Remove the two screws at the top of the display using a long T20 Torx driver.